Skip to main content

 Connect your Solana wallet

 Connect your Solana wallet to Jupiter.
-This is the destination wallet where the minted USDC will arrive.
+The minted USDC will be delivered to this wallet.

 2